nextgenusfs/amptk/README.md

 ####Processing Ion Torrent Data:####

 From the Torrent Server, analyze the data using the `--disable-all-filters` BaseCaller argument.
 This will leave the adapters/key/barcode sequence intact.
-The data need to be exported as a FASTQ file, or alternatively use a 3rd party tool to convert the BAM output file to FASTQ (i.e. `bedtools bamtofastq -i <BAM> -fq <FASTQ>`).
+You can download either the unaligned BAM file from the server or a FASTQ file.
 You can then de-multiplex the data as follows:

 ```
+ufits ion -i data.bam -o data
 ufits ion --barcodes 1,5,24 -i data.fastq -o data
 ufits ion --barcode_fasta my_barcodes.fa -i data.fastq -o data
 ```